SyncfusionExamples/how-to-changing-the-hover-color-for-the-tree-view-item-in-wpf-tree-view/README.md

 This sample illustrates how to change the hover color for the TreeViewItem in SfTreeView.

-In SfTreeView, when the mouse is hovered on the items, it will be highlighted in gray color by default.
-You can change the mouse hover color for the items by writing style for the items using the target type TreeViewItem.
+In [WPF TreeView](https://www.syncfusion.com/wpf-controls/treeview?_gl=1*1h0iuid*_ga*odqzmzc0ode1lje3ndcymzc2mjg.*_ga_41j4hfmx1j*cze3ntqznjy3mdgkbziwnsrnmsr0mtc1ndm2odm2nsrqnjakbdakada.), when the mouse is hovered on the items, it will be highlighted in gray color by default.
+You can change the mouse hover color for the items by writing style for the items using the target type [TreeViewItem](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeView.TreeViewItem.html?_gl=1*1h0iuid*_ga*ODQzMzc0ODE1LjE3NDcyMzc2Mjg.*_ga_41J4HFMX1J*czE3NTQzNjY3MDgkbzIwNSRnMSR0MTc1NDM2ODM2NSRqNjAkbDAkaDA.).

 ```Xaml
 <Window.Resources>